 Corn is a warm season crop.
 Standard corn varieties should sown once soil temperatures have warmed above 12°C. Sweetcorn varieties should be sown once soil temperatures have warmed above 18°C.

-Usually planted out in spring, depending on your climate.
+Corn is usually planted out in spring, depending on your climate.
 Wait until the danger of frost has passed.

 If transplanting seedlings, plant out in the early morning or evening and/or on an overcast day.
 Avoid planting at peak sun times or on windy days, this will allow your plants to settle in comfortably and protect them from windburn and sunburn.